-The Enforcement Hotline is used to informally resolve disputes in matters within the Commission's jurisdiction without litigation or other formal, lengthy proceedings.
-The Enforcement Hotline invites market participants and the general public to call, email or write the Hotline to complain or report market activities or transactions that may be market manipulation, an abuse of an affiliate relationship, a tariff violation, or other possible violation or concern.
-All information and documents obtained through the Hotline are non-public, consistent with 18 C.F.R. §1b.9 of the Commission's regulations.
+Individuals with knowledge of potential violations are an important source of information for the FERC enforcement program.
+The Enforcement Hotline invites market participants and the general public to call, email or write the Hotline to report market activities or transactions that may be market manipulation, fraud, an abuse of an affiliate relationship, a tariff violation, a violation of a Commission order, or other possible violation.
+Enforcement staff can receive information anonymously and protects the confidentiality of whistleblowers to the fullest extent possible.
+All information and documents obtained through the Hotline are non-public, consistent with 18 C.F.R. ß 1b.9 of the Commission's regulations.

 Past Hotline calls have included complaints about:

 - Bidding anomalies;

 - Fluctuations in available capacity on electric transmission lines and natural gas pipelines;

 - Possible Tariff violations; and

 - Undue preferences to affiliates.

 If you want to contact the Hotline with information about a potential violation, please email Hotline@ferc.gov or call toll free 1-888-889-8030.

 To receive assistance regarding compliance with Commission regulations and other inquiries not related to potential violations, please contact the Commissionís Compliance Help Desk.
 More information about the Compliance Help Desk may be found

 Who to Contact If You are a Landowner Concerned About FERC Jurisdictional Projects